elexive-com/elexive-calc/resources/EvcExplainer.md

    - Explains how each resource contributes to value creation
    - Provides allocation percentages and production value multipliers
    - Creates clarity around resource efficiency and optimization
+   - Illustrates how allocation strategies impact overhead and module efficiency

 4. **Contextual Application**
    - Relates EVC concepts to the user's specific calculator configuration